top of page

 If we want to find LIFE, we must know how NOT-LIFE looks like.

-In my future research, I thus propose to establish an unprecedented inventory of cometary COMs - a crucial piece in the puzzle that is the evolution of organic complexity that culminated in carbon-based life on Earth.
-Such inventory link organics in meteorites and asteroids with those in the interstellar medium, it will yield important benchmark values such as an abiotic organic molecular weight distribution, and it will outline the cometary perspective on biosignature gas species proposed as tracers of life in exoplanetary atmospheres.
-We need the abiotic organic complexity in comets to inform and support future research and space missions dedicated to the search for signs of extraterrestrial life - from JUICE and Europa Clipper to JWST observations.
+In my research project entitled "Abiotic Organic Complexity", I thus propose to establish an unprecedented inventory of cometary COMs - a crucial piece in the puzzle of the evolution of organic complexity that culminated in carbon-based life on Earth.
+Such inventory links organics in meteorites and asteroids with those in the interstellar medium and denotes an important reference for the search for extraterrestrial life.
+The abiotic organic complexity in comets will thus be useful to benchmark findings of ongoing and future space missions, including JUICE, Europa Clipper, or JWST observations.

 Engagement